“Nobody writes like this.” – Howard Reich, Chicago Tribune

 “…a composer who’s confident in his artistic vision, and comfortable with the wide array of colors on his instrumental palette.” – Bobby Reed, Downbeat Magazine

-For the past three years, Shawn has been touring the U.S. with his quintet Shawn Maxwell’s New Tomorrow.
+For the past four years, Shawn has been touring the U.S. with his quintet Shawn Maxwell’s New Tomorrow.
 Their first album, Shawn Maxwell’s New Tomorrow (OA2/Origin, 2016), was named one of Downbeat Magazine’s “Best Albums of 2017”.
 The follow-up, Music in My Mind (OA2/Origin, 2018), was highly praised by critics and enthusiastically received by radio stations.
 It was chosen as a Downbeat Magazine Editor’s Pick in June 2018.

 “…jaunty, angular melodies, deceptive time signatures, and metronomic rhythm arrangements – sound as if inhabited by the ghost of Zappa…” – Neil Tesser

 Shawn Maxwell’s Alliance (Chicago Sessions, 2014) was the eponymous album from another of his projects.
 A ten-piece ensemble including voice, two French horns, two upright basses and vibraphone, they were praised by jazz critics (another Downbeat Editor’s Pick) and named on several “best of the year” lists.
 So unusual was the music that publications as diverse as Folk and Acoustic Music Exchange picked it up; “Not exactly the sort of band you’re likely to hear in anyone’s notion of the mainstream and thus highly attractive to progressive ears”.